CliMA/CalibrateEmulateSample.jl/docs/src/random_feature_emulator.md

 )
 ```
 We suggest looking at the [`EnsembleKalmanProcesses`](https://github.com/CliMA/EnsembleKalmanProcesses.jl) documentation for more details; but to summarize
-- Reducing optimizer samples `n_e` and iterations `n_i` reduces computation time.
+- Reducing optimizer samples `n_e` and iterations `n_i` reduces computation time but may limit convergence progress, see [here](https://clima.github.io/EnsembleKalmanProcesses.jl/dev/ensemble_kalman_inversion/#Updating-the-Ensemble).
-- If `n_e` becomes less than the number of hyperparameters, the updates will fail and a localizer must be specified in `loc`.
+- If `n_e` becomes less than the number of hyperparameters, the updates may fail and a localizer must be specified in `loc`, see [here](https://clima.github.io/EnsembleKalmanProcesses.jl/dev/localization/).
-- If the algorithm terminates at `T=1` and resulting emulators looks unacceptable one can change or add arguments in `sch` e.g. `DataMisfitController("on_terminate"=continue)`
+- If the algorithm terminates at `T=1` and resulting emulators looks unacceptable one can change or add arguments in `sch` e.g. `DataMisfitController("on_terminate"=continue)`, see [here](https://clima.github.io/EnsembleKalmanProcesses.jl/dev/learning_rate_scheduler/)

 !!! note
     Widely robust defaults here are a work in progress